Gajol/ApplicationArchitecture/ARA/ARA-Application.md

 # Application Characteristics and Styles

+- *Architecture Style: The combination of distinctive features related to the specific context within which architecture is performed or expressed; a collection of principles and characteristics that steer or constrain how an architecture is formed.* - TOGAF

 ## Application Characteristics
 As part of the analysis and design some high-level characteristics of the application should be assessed.
 Some of these attributes may be official documented as part of the project and application development, and others may have to be assumed or derived for requirements